-As a charter captain, I have too many rods to count and I’ve found the most affordable and best way to store all of the fishing rods is to use bike hooks that screw into a piece of wood and hang from the ceiling of my garage.
+Like so many others, I have too many rods to count and I’ve found the most affordable and best way to store all of the fishing rods is to use bike hooks that screw into a piece of wood and hang from the ceiling of my garage.

-It’s super easy and much cheaper than buying a prebuilt rod rack.
-I take two two-by-fours and screw in a row of bike hooks.
+It’s super easy and much cheaper than buying a pre-built rod rack.
+I take two 2×4’s and screw in a row of bike hooks.
 This is the backbone of your economical rod holder.
 Pre-drill for the bike hook threads and measure the distances evenly.

-Once you have the hooks screwed into the wood, you can easily mount them to your garage rafters or the ceiling of your storage room.
-Make sure to tie them into the studs as those trolling rods can get heavy.
+Once you have the hooks screwed into the wood, you can easily mount the 2×4 to your garage rafters or the ceiling of your storage room.
+Make sure to tie them into the studs in several places because that many rods can get heavy.

-To make it easier to get the rods up and down, I built a tool so I don’t need a ladder each time I want to grab a fishing a rod.
-I took a long closet dowel and inserted a U-shaped tool hanger onto the end.
-This tool makes it much easier to put the rods in a ceiling mounted rod holder.
+To make it easier to get the rods up and down, I built a tool so I don’t need a ladder each time I want to grab a fishing rod.
+I took a 2-foot long dowel and insert a U-shaped tool hanger onto the end.
+This tool makes it much easier to put the rods in a ceiling-mounted rod holder.
 Make several to increase the odds you can put your hand on one when you need it.

 Put the rod butt in one hook and use your extension to put the rod tip up into the opposite hook.

 This makes getting rods totally out of the way a cinch, that way you can buy more!